tomgreenfield/adapt-grunt/README.md

 Listens for changes to any files associated with the specified module, then performs the necessary actions to update the build.

     grunt tracking-insert:id
 If your course is intended use SCORM to track within a LMS, you should run this command to insert tracking identifiers.
 The module ID is passed as a parameter.
+If no module ID is specified, tracking IDs are added to all modules.

     grunt server:id
 Launches a stand-alone Node.JS web server and opens the specified course in your default web browser.